 - Contact your loved ones.
-Tell family and friends where and how you are.
-As soon as possible.
+Tell family and friends where and how you are as soon as possible.
 If they've heard about the crisis from the news, they'll fear for your safety.

 - Contact us if you need help.
 In a crisis we will initiate a crisis response.
-Only contact us if you need urgent help or you have serious concerns for family or friends.
+Only contact us if you need urgent help or have serious concerns for family or friends.